necr-kyle/python-hints/README.md

 # python-hints
 Facing the same questions all the time and hard to recall the solutions?

 Documentations are too long to find useful functions?

 I JUST WANT A LINE OF CODE I CAN USE!
 NO MORE BULLSHIT!

+(In decent words: details later, solutions now)

-Then welcome to **python-hints**, a blog focusing on most useful methods.
+**Then welcome to python-hints, a blog focusing on most useful methods.**

 ## PyTorch Utils:
 (ATTNETION) always use torch.tensor instead of torch.Tensor, automatically matching types.